Get new deals I come across here 🎁

 • Activity

 Without any insight into how they calculated them.
 That’s right.
-You can’t see ANY of the actual metrics.
+Without a membership, you can’t see ANY of the actual metrics.
 And as I mentioned in my Oura V2 review, the overall scores can be terribly inaccurate.

 Lack of Innovation